“A testament to excellent research, writing and photography” - Malcolm Hodgson, Trail Manager

 The route features ancient burial mounds, ruined castles, abbeys and Roman remains, with more recent traces of industrial history.
 Vast areas of heather moorland are host to a wide range of wildlife.
 The Cleveland Way is easily accessible by public transport and is divided into easy stages by villages of character with friendly pubs and accommodation.
 Above all, walkers are welcomed with warm Yorkshire hospitality.

 Our new second edition has larger-scale mapping, several route updates and 95 colour photos.
 It is in our pocket-friendly format, with perfect binding instead of concealed wiro.
-Unlike many paperbacks, it can be opened flat without splitting the spine.

 This guidebook contains all you need to plan and enjoy the Cleveland Way: